Eduard Ritter von Schleich: Second World War

-As a Generalmajor, Schleich became the commander of the fighter pilot school (Jagdfliegerschule 5) at Vienna-Schwechat, Nazi occupied Austria, in December 1939.
+As a Generalmajor, Schleich became the commander of the fighter pilot school (Jagdfliegerschule 5) at Wien-Schwechat, Nazi occupied Austria, in December 1939.
 In late 1940 he was sent to Romania as part of the Luftwaffe Mission, assisting in the organization and training of the Romanian Air Force.

 In mid-1941, Schleich became Commander of the Occupation Forces in Denmark, remaining nearly two and a half years there.
 On 29 August 1943, as the Germans launched Operation Safari to disarm the Danish military, von Schleich commanded the attack on Sorgenfri Palace, a royal residence in the Copenhagen suburbs, resulting in a firefight and the death of seven Germans.

-Schleich’s final assignment was Luftwaffe Ground Forces Commander in Norway, a post he held until late 1944.
+Schleich's final assignment was Luftwaffe Ground Forces Commander in Norway, a post he held until late 1944.
 The regional command was disbanded in September, nine months after he arrived.
 Placed onto the reserve list in mid-November, Schleich eventually retired as a Generalleutnant.

 Eduard Ritter von Schleich died on 15 November 1947, aged 59 years, from a heart condition.
 Schleich was buried in Diessen am Ammersee, near Munich.